Is Push/Pull/Legs a good split?

 Pull Day: Back, traps, and biceps

 Now when it comes to the push pull legs split, you do not have to do it in that order.
 As an example, you can do your leg day first, then push and pull.
-Or you can do your pull day first, then legs and push, it all depends on what your preference is.
+Or you can do your pull day first, then legs and push, it all depends on what your preference is, but the PPL split can be switched up.

 Is a PPL Split Good?